Neurotech-Hub/HubStorage/README.md

 python run.py --create-config
 ```

-This creates `config.json` with sample settings.
+This creates `config.json` with sample settings using your user-specific paths.

 ### 2. Edit Configuration